George Butterfield (athlete)

-George Butterfield (1879 – 24 September 1917) was a British athlete running for Darlington Harriers.
-He ran the world's fastest mile in 1906, and competed at the 1908 Summer Olympics in London.
+George Butterfield (April 1879 – 24 September 1917) was a British athlete running for Darlington Harriers.
+He ran the world's fastest mile in 1906 and competed at the 1908 Summer Olympics in London.

+Biography

+Born in Stockton on Tees, Butterfield became the National mile champion after winning the AAA Championships title at the 1905 AAA Championships.
+He went on to successfully defend the title in both 1906 and 1907.

-Born in Stockton on Tees, Butterfield came in second in his semifinal heat in the 800 metres with a time of 1:58.9.
+Butterfield came in second in his semi-final heat in the 800 metres at the 1908 Olympic Games, with a time of 1:58.9.
 His finish, while behind Ödön Bodor's, was ahead of defending champion James Lightbody's.
 Butterfield did not advance to the final.

-He also competed in the 1500 metres, placing third in his initial semifinal heat and not advancing to the final.
+At the same Olympics, he also competed in the 1500 metres, placing third in his initial semifinal heat and not advancing to the final.
 Butterfield's time was 4:11.8; Mel Sheppard had set a new Olympic record at 4:05.0 in winning the heat and eliminating Butterfield and the other five runners.

 Butterfield was killed in action during the First World War, serving as a private with the Royal Garrison Artillery.
 He was buried in the Birr Cross Roads Cemetery.

 His obituary in the Northern Despatch recorded that he had once raced against a greyhound.
 The dog came second.